tejasvinu/Rap-battle/README.md

 │   ├── pages/           # Different rooms in our rap battle mansion │   │   ├── home.py      # The welcome mat, where you get the lowdown
 │   │   └── rap_battle.py # ⚔️ The arena!
 Where the battles go down! ⚔️
+│   │   └── battle_history.py # 📜 The history!
+Where past battles are recorded! 📜
 │   └── utils/           # Our toolbox of secret weapons
 │       ├── api_helpers.py # Wrangling those API calls like a digital cowboy
 │       └── helpers.py   # Little helpers that make life easier